wemat/wemat.github.io/README.md

 Scope: Medium-Large
 Tech: Python

 I love <a href="https://www.codingame.com/start">CodinGame</a>. (find me on CG: wemat) Soon after I begann programming this Site really pushed me to learn more.
-By now I solved two "very hard" a buch of hard ones and altogether around 40 puzzles.
+By now I solved two "very hard-", a buch of "hard-" and altogether around 40 puzzles.

 One really interesting puzzle is the Mars Lander.
 The goal of this puzzle is to safely land a spaceship on Mars.
 To solve this I programmed a genetic algorithm.
 But first I had to create a physics simulation of the rockets trajectory.
 It took me several weeks to make it work and I still will have to optimize the algorithm's speed to crack all the tests :)